julch94/learning-lua/README.md

 ![image](https://github.com/julch94/learning-lua/assets/74890109/d777df6e-1c22-40f5-be40-7b146bb3085f)

+### Module 1-6 Assignment - Letter to Self

 The final assignment of Module 1 was a letter to my future self in [module-1-6-letter-to-self.lua](https://github.com/julch94/learning-lua/blob/main/Module1/module-1-6-letter-to-self.lua).
 This letter is just simple print statements and comments with my goals, name, and date.

+### Module 1 Recap and a note on comment syntax

 Though the previous sections in this module do NOT close out multi-line comments with --, it seems like the recap here wants you to do so.
 I wondered what was considered best practice and found [**this**](https://www.lua.org/pil/1.3.html) straight from Lua.org.

 "A comment starts anywhere with a double hyphen (--) and runs until the end of the line.
 Lua also offers block comments, which start with --[[ and run until the corresponding ]].
 A common trick, when we want to comment out a piece of code, is to write the following: